Stone of Arc actively promotes traditional techniques

 In addition to all the elements of the standard Introduction to Dry Stone Walling course, this option covers specific tips for women in a supportive and exclusively female environment.

-Typically used as a stock control feature (enabling sheep to pass where cattle can’t) lunky’s can also be used to straddle waterways or other obstacles.
+Typically used as a stock control feature (enabling sheep to pass where cattle can’t), lunkys can also be used to straddle waterways or other obstacles.

-This course focuses on appropriately stepped foundations, equidistant placement of through stones, horizontal coursing and self-supporting placement of cope stones.
+This course focuses on appropriately stepped foundations, equidistant placement of through-stones, horizontal coursing, and self-supporting placement of cope stones.

 Stone of Arc facilitates events for people to practice and develop their dry stone skills

 This certificate has two parts which must be conducted separately and in order.
+Candidates must hold the Intermediate Level 2 Certificate before applying for Level 3.

 This certificate has two parts which must be conducted separately and in order.
-Candidates must hold the Advanced Level 3 certificate before applying for this certificate.
+Candidates must hold the Advanced Level 3 Certificate before applying for this certificate.